-Here licensed acupuncturist, Ricardo B. Serrano, R.Ac describes the importance of the energy called Qi by acupuncture to EFT.
+Here licensed acupuncturist Ricardo B. Serrano describes the importance to EFT of the energy called Qi in traditional Chinese medicine.

 Eastern and western health philosophy differ in the way the two systems handle psychology.
 Asian philosophy emphasizes the unity of body and mind, whereas western philosophy separates the body and mind.
 The classical Chinese associate the emotions directly with the organs and they do not perceive the emotions as being stuck in the brain as the westerners do.

 Taoist and Buddhist philosophers link the emotions to each organ and have developed deep theories of psychology based on these relationships.
 Thus, the state of mind and the stage of one’s body are intimately connected.

 In the West, although it is understood that certain physiological conditions can influence the mind, mental and emotional disorders are generally not connected to specific organs or organic functions, but are believed to be wholly centered in the brain.
 Fundamentally, the Chinese associated the emotions and related mental states to the five elements (wood, fire, earth, metal and water) and to the organs! associated with them.
 In general, the emotions are related to the organ associated with each element.

 According to Huang Di Neijing, “In the human body located on each channel are a set of points identified with each of the five elements.
 On the yang channels they are represented by jing/well-metal, rong/spring-water, shu/stream-wood, jing/river-fire, and he/sea-earth.
 On the yin channels they are represented by jing/well-wood, rong/spring-fire, shu/stream-earth, jing/river-metal, and he/sea-water.
 By acupuncturing the corresponding elemental point of the organ system that is the most susceptible, that organ system will become balanced and thus avert any potential disorder.”